christiaanb/christiaanb.github.io/_posts/2015-05-01-clash-fpga-starter.md

 ![VariationPLL](/assets/images/quartus2-ipvariation-altpll50.jpg)

-This opens the `MegaWizzard` dialog for the PLL.
+This opens the `MegaWizard` dialog for the PLL.
 Change `What is the frequency of the inclk0 input?` to `50.000`.

 ![WizardPLL](/assets/images/megawizzard-altpll50.jpg)

 Then press `Finish` _twice_.
-This closes the `MegaWizzard` dialog, and opens a new dialog asking if you want to add this IP block to your project.
+This closes the `MegaWizard` dialog, and opens a new dialog asking if you want to add this IP block to your project.
 We want his, so select 'Yes'.

 ### Synthesis time